This module is now deprecated in favour of

 1. Total size of buffer is automatically calculated as size = length * sizeof(data_type)

 2. This buffer is allocated inside the kernel space using xlnk driver.
 The maximum allocatable memory is defined at kernel build time using the CMA memory parameters.
-For Pynq-Z1 kernel, it is specified as 128MB.

 The unit of length depends upon the data_type argument.

 - length (int) – Length of the allocated buffer.
 Default unit is bytes.

 - cacheable (int) – Indicating whether or not the memory buffer is cacheable.

 - data_type (str) – CData type of the allocated buffer.
 Should be a valid C-Type.